-Credits: (Sufficient Demand) 3 This course provides the student with the basic skills needed to perform effectively as a leader in the fire and rescue service environment.
+This course provides the student with the basic skills needed to perform effectively as a leader in the fire and rescue service environment.
 Subjects addressed include: problem solving, assessing employee needs, decision making, ethics, delegation, and managing the multiple roles of the company officer.
-Students will have the opportunity to demonstrate their learning through completion of an approved project.

-HAZARDOUS MATERIALS FRS 285
+FRS 285 HAZARDOUS MATERIALS

-Credits: 2 (Sufficient Demand) The student will learn to recognize the difference between normal fire department operations, hazardous materials operations, and the resources required to successfully mitigate an incident.
+The student will learn to recognize the difference between normal fire department operations, hazardous materials operations, and the resources required to successfully mitigate an incident.